 An Emergency Action Plan (EAP) identifies potential emergency conditions at a dam and specifies preplanned actions to be followed to help prevent loss of life and minimize property damage.
 Dam owners work with state and local officials to prepare and update EAPs to help mitigate losses resulting from dam failures.
 The EAP specifies actions the dam owner should take to moderate or alleviate the problems at the dam.
-It contains procedures and information such as failure inundation maps to assist emergency management officials with early-warning notification and evacuation plans.
+It contains procedures and information such as failure inundation maps to assist emergency management officials with earlywarning notification and evacuation plans.

-Number of State-Regulated High Hazard Potential Dams with an EAP.
+Number of State Regulated High-Hazard Potential Dams with an EAP

-2018 Emergency Action Plan Data for State-Regulated High Hazard Potential Dams.
+2022 Emergency Action Plan Data for State Regulated High-Hazard Potential Dams

-- The % Full EAP bar represents the percentage of high hazard potential dams with an EAP that contain all the elements from FEMA-64, Federal Guidelines for Dam Safety: Emergency Action Planning.
-The elements include a notification flowchart, inundation maps, and sections on emergency detection, responsibilities and preparedness. - The % Exercised bar indicates the percentage of high hazard potential dams with EAPs that were exercised in the past five years.
-After an EAP has been developed, it must be exercised so it does not become outdated and ineffective.
+^{} The % Full EAP bar represents the percentage of high hazard potential dams with an EAP that contain all the elements from FEMA-64, Federal Guidelines for Dam Safety: Emergency Action Planning.
+The elements include a notification flowchart, inundation maps, and sections on emergency detection, responsibilities and preparedness.